ritikkumarjain/NLP/Fake News Detection/Readme.md

 3) Feature Extraction using CountVectorizer function
 4) Model Used: LogisticRegression
 5) Metrics Used: ROC_AUC_SCORE
-6) Ploting of Confusion Matrix to check resuls
+6) Ploting of Confusion Matrix to check results

 ### Model Training and Testing
 The model was trained and tested for three different features separately